ddev/ddev/docs/content/users/usage/offline.md

 # Using DDEV Offline

-!!!warning "Make sure to do a `ddev start` on every project you want to use before doing offline"
+!!!warning "Make sure to do a `ddev start` on every project you want to use before going offline"

     To work offline, you have to already have any needed Docker images pulled.
 That means you should do a `ddev start` on all of the projects before going offline.